karpathy/karpathy.github.io/nntutorial.md

 }
 ```

 If I just run this, I get `best_x = -1.9928, best_y = 2.9901, best_out = -5.9588`.
 Again, `-5.9588` is higher than `-6.0`.
 Great, we're done, right?
-No. We can do much better than this.
+No. This is a perfectly fine strategy for tiny problems with a few gates if you can afford the compute time, but it turns out that we can do much better.

 #### Numerical Gradient

 Here's a better way.
-Think of the circuit as *"wanting"* its output value to be high.
-When a certain set of inputs is given to it, we will compute a "tug" on every one of the input values.
-These tugs can also be thought of in physical terms as forces on the inputs exerted by the circuit as it pulls its output to be higher.
+Remember again that in our setup we are given a gate (e.g. `*` gate) and some particular input (e.g. `x = -2, y = 3`) for it.
+The gate computes the output (`-6`) and now we'd like to tweak `x` and `y` to make the output higher.
+A nice intuition for what we're about to do is as follows: Imagine taking the output value that comes out from the circuit and tugging on it in the positive direction.
+This positive tension will in turn translate through the gate and induce forces on the inputs `x` and `y`.

-In more technical terms, the "tug" is, in fact, the **derivative** of the output value with respect to both of its inputs (`x` and `y`).
-A bit of terminology clarification is in order: Technically, we usually talk about the *derivative* with respect to a single input, or about a **gradient** when there are multiple inputs.
-That is, the gradient is just made up of the (partial) derivative of all inputs concatenated in a vector.
+In this particular case, we can intuit that if we pull on the output (`-6`) in positive direction, there might be a positive induced force on `x` to get higher (since for example `x=-1` would give us output `-3`).
+On the other hand, note that we'd expect a negative force induced on `y` that pushes it to become lower (since a lower `y`, such as `y=2` would make output lower: `-4`).
+That's the intuition.
+As we go through this, it will turn out that forces I'm describing will in fact be the **derivative** of the output value with respect to its inputs (`x` and y`).

-> The gradient can be thought of as a force ("tug") on the inputs to increase the circuit's output value
+> The derivative can be thought of as a force ("tug") on an input as we pull on the circuit's output value to become higher

-It turns out that the gradient is actually very simple to compute for some specific values of `x` and `y`.
-All we have to do is *probe* the circuit: We'll go over every input one by one, increase it very slightly (think of it almost as turning a knob a bit) and look at what happens to the output value.
+So how do we compute the derivative?
+It turns out that there is a very simple procedure for this.
+Instead of pulling on the circuit's output we will work the other way around: we'll go over every input one by one, increase it very slightly and look at what happens to the output value.
 The amount the output changes in response is the derivative.
-Following the mathematical definition of a derivative, we can write down the derivative for our function with respect to, for example `x`, as follows:
+Enough intuitions for now.
+Lets look at the mathematical definition.
+We can write down the derivative for our function with respect to, for example `x`, as follows:

 <div>
 $$